-- Classes with children are held every day except Monday (all free of charge).
+- Classes with children are held every day, except Monday (all free of charge).
 On Mondays, a special psychologist works individually with parents.
 Now there are about ten directions.
-The main one of them - “Rose Exupery” is a dance-movement therapy and a circus, which is divided into the circus itself and the theatrical-circus.
-In our case, the tanmental movement is divided into three levels in accordance with the method of replacing ontogenesis.
-There is a theory in neuropsychology about three functional blocks of the brain, and in each session we strive to use everything.
-But at a certain stage in the development of a child, it is necessary for some block to give a stronger load.
+The main of them - "Rosa Exupery" - is a dance and movement therapy and a circus, which is divided into the circus direction itself and the theatrical circus.
+The dance movement direction is divided into three levels in accordance with the method of replacement ontogenesis.
+There is a theory in neuropsychology about three functional blocks of the brain, and in every class we strive to use everything.
+But at a certain stage of the child's development, some block should be given a stronger load.

 - What do guys do in circus classes?